sleberknight/print-delombok/README.md

 ## Configuration Options

 You can configure the `delombokSourcePath` option, which is the path where the delomboked source files exist, relative to the workspace directory.
-The default values is `src-delombok` which is the default value used in [delombok-action](https://github.com/sleberknight/delombok-action).
+The default value is `src-delombok` which is also the default value used in [delombok-action](https://github.com/sleberknight/delombok-action).

 Example: